Omer Javed |

 Would then PTI break this cycle of going to IMF, and not hold the bull of economic reforms by its horns?
 My own research specifically, and of other researchers more broadly, states that without improvement in institutions, there will be no sustained positive impact of economic policy in improving macroeconomic stability and economic growth; and in meeting the welfare needs of the people, but rather giving them economic justice will remain a far cry as a fallout, in turn.

 Omer Javed holds Ph.D. in Economics from the University of Barcelona, Spain.
 A former economist at International Monetary Fund, his work focuses on institutional and political economy, macroeconomic stability and economic growth.
 This article was first published in Pakistan Today and has been republished with author’s permission.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.